MultiChain/multichain-explorer/README.md

 MultiChain Compatibility
 ------------------------

-The explorer currently supports MultiChain 1.0.x versions (since 1.0 alpha 29) and protocol versions up to `10009`, which is the default for MultiChain 1.0.x.
-You can check the protocol version of an existing chain using the `getinfo` command.

-**Note that this Explorer does not yet support MultiChain 2.0 preview releases.**
+MultiChain Explorer currently supports all MultiChain 1.0.x release versions and all MultiChain 2.0 alpha and beta versions.

 Installation
 ------------